Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 More concerning is that repeated vaccination could be harmful to your pet's health.
 Holistic vet Patricia Jordan states that vaccinations can cause "...dangerous, sometimes deadly, vaccine reactions and lifelong chronic illness … including autoimmune diseases and cancer."

-Dr Ronald Schultz is professor and chair of pathobiological sciences at the School of Veterinary Medicine in Wisconsin and has been researching vaccination and immunity in dogs since the 1970s.
+Dr Ronald Schultz is a professor and chair of pathobiological sciences at the School of Veterinary Medicine in Wisconsin and has been researching vaccination and immunity in dogs since the 1970s.
 Through his research, he has become convinced that vaccinating on a yearly basis is unnecessary and might even lead to adverse reactions:

 “These adverse reactions have caused many veterinarians to rethink the issue of vaccination.
 The idea that unnecessary vaccines can cause serious side effects is in direct conflict with sound medical practices.”